avithetechy/InvoiceBot/README.md

 # InvoiceBot
-Gives queries regarding the  invoice you upload
+Answers your questions regarding the invoice you upload deployed with streamlit cloud host click : https://invoicebotavi.streamlit.app/    to view my web app